-- Keywords must be added after paragraph of the Abstract.
+- Keywords must be added after the paragraph of the Abstract.

-- Paragraph of Abstract should have normal alignment without any indent.
-Rest of all paragraphs’ first line should be indented to .5 inch from the left margin.
+- Paragraphs of Abstract should have normal alignment without any indent.
+The rest of all paragraphs’ first line should be indented to .5 inches from the left margin.

 - Page Margin should be 1-inch on the top, bottom, left and right side.